We know you are as passionate

 In general, yes.

 Fasting is advised so that sedation or general anaesthesia can be performed to allow procedures the same day.

-Exception include some paediatric patients, or patients with other medical conditions.
-If you’re not sure our friendly receptionists and nurses will be happy to discuss your pets requirements with you directly.
+Exceptions include some paediatric patients, or patients with other medical conditions.
+If you’re not sure, our friendly receptionists and nurses will be happy to discuss your pet’s requirements with you directly.

 If your pet is being admitted for surgery, they will most likely stay in the hospital until they are well enough to be discharged into your care.